How to Get Assisted Living Financial Assistance: Expert Guide for Families

 How to apply and what documents you need

-- Contact your local Department of Human Services or Department of Social Services to begin the process
+- Contact your local Department of Human Services or Department of Social Services

 - Complete a Medicaid application form (available online, by phone, or in person)